NesterenkoYehor/MySQLWrapper/README.md

 Use function `Set` to update values.

+To start work we have to connect to database, that`s why we have to call function `connectToDatabase`.
+We must enter server, username, password and name of database.

 We must initialize class `Table` to create tavle and insert name of table and fields.

-To insert values we have to call method insertValue and enter structure `FieldInput` and structures `Values` which consits of values in a certain oreder (under rach field).
+To insert values we have to call method `insertValue` and enter structure `FieldInput` and structures `Values` which consits of values in a certain oreder (under rach field).

+To delete values we have to call method `deleteValues` and enter `Pair` (if you want to unite it you can enter attributes `And`, `Or`).

+To update values we have to call method `updateValues` and enter `Set` to contribute new values and condition where we want to update.

+To get values we have to call `selectValues` and enter `FieldOutput` (to get all - `FieldOutput("*")) and to specify fields which we want ot get.
+Also we can enter condition.

+Also we can to specify constraints and we must call `addConstraint` and to enter name of it and attribute.
+For example, to enter check we have to enter `Check(Pair(types))`.

+Call `dropTable` to drop/delete table.

+The all methods and function is are recursive and templated.